 Not exactly.
 Streaming is one of two ways to access Video On Demand.
 The other way is to permanently download video files to a device’s memory.
 With streaming VOD, the viewer consumes the content as it downloads, without the file being stored in the device’s memory.
 Netflix is a popular example of VOD streaming service.
 This article is focused on VOD streaming.

 VOD streaming uses previously recorded content.
-That being said, you can save a live stream as a video file and publish it as VOD after the live event.
+That being said, you can save a live stream as a video file and repurpose it as VOD after the live event.
 In fact, it’s considered a best practice to repurpose live streams to VOD because you continue to benefit from the content of your live stream.

 Is VOD the same OTT?